oclint/oclint-docs/devel/checkout.rst

 In addition, ``checkoutLLVMClang.sh`` script does more than that:

-* First, ``./checkoutLLVMClang.sh update`` can update your existing LLVM/Clang checkout.
+* First, ``./checkoutLLVMClang.sh update`` can update the existing LLVM/Clang checkout.
 * Second, you can check out a branch codebase other than the trunk codebase by ``./checkoutLLVMClang.sh <branch_name>``

-  * You can find the current supported list of branches by ``./checkoutLLVMClang.sh branch``.
+  * We can find the current supported list of branches by ``./checkoutLLVMClang.sh branch``.

 googltest/googlemock
 --------------------

 Google C++ Testing and Mocking Frameworks are used for testing OCLint.
-OCLint follows `Test Driven Development <http://en.wikipedia.org/wiki/Test-driven_development>`_ (TDD), so checkout them when you work on this codebase and want to make sure your modifications do not break the other pieces of code.
+OCLint follows `Test Driven Development <http://en.wikipedia.org/wiki/Test-driven_development>`_ (TDD), so checkout them before we work on this codebase and want to make sure the modifications do not break the other pieces of code.

 We also provide a script ``checkoutGoogleTest.sh`` with two functions: